Skip to content

 return await self.generator(inputs, training=training)

-Strategy 3: The Sequential API
+Strategy 3: Sequential API

 graph LR

-B --> C[Module 2]
+B --> C["Module 2"]

-C --> D[Module 3]
+C --> D["Module 3"]

-D --> E[Output]
+D --> E["Output"]

 import synalinks